Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

     - If you use a SaaS Cognigy installation, contact the support team to activate this feature.
     - If you use an On-Premises Cognigy installation, activate this feature by adding `FEATURE_ENABLE_VOICECALL_WHITELIST`  in `values.yaml`.
 For example, `FEATURE_ENABLE_VOICECALL_WHITELIST:<organization-1-id>,<organization-2-id>`.

-When **Voice Call** input mode is selected, you will be able to initiate a test voice call from the Interaction Panel and understand how the voice bot would sound like.
+When **Voice Call** input mode is selected, you can initiate a test voice call from the Interaction Panel and simulate how the voice bot sounds.

 Before starting a voice call, you need to configure an **Audio Provider** in the [Voice Preview Settings](../../tools/voice-preview.md) of your Agent.